mgschoen/picpic-explorer/README.md

 A little Vue app I used for data analysis in my bachelor's thesis.

-[PicPic](https://github.com/mgschoen/picpic-core) is a piece of software that automatically selects images for news articles.
+[PicPic](https://github.com/mgschoen?tab=repositories&q=picpic&type=&language=&sort=) is a set of applications that automatically select images for news articles.
 It uses multiple approaches such as pre-trained neural networks and static keyword extraction to create a search query that can be used in image databases.

 I trained the neural networks from scratch on a [corpus of 20,000 scraped articles from the BBC](https://github.com/mgschoen/gettygetter).
 While analysing and refining the training and extraction approaches, I used this explorer application to make sense of the huge dataset.